 The body can be described from the perspective of directions or along the planes.
-The body also can have different cavities that contain different organs in the body.
+The body also can has different cavities that contain different organs in the body.

-In this unit, you have learned that:
+5.0 Summary: In this unit, you have learnt that:

-- The human body is a single structure but it is made up of billions of smaller structures of four major kinds: cells, tissues, organs and systems. - An organ is an organisation of several different kinds of tissues so arranged that together they can perform a special function - A system is an organisation of varying numbers and kinds of organs so arranged that together they can perform complex functions for the body. - Ten major systems include the skeletal, muscular, nervous, endocrine, cardiovascular, lymphatic, respiratory, digestive, urinary, and the reproductive systems. - Body functions are the physiological or psychological functions of body systems.
-Survival of the body depends on the body's maintaining or restoring homeostasis, a state of relative constancy, of its internal environment. - Human life process includes organisation, metabolism, responsiveness, movements, reproduction, growth, differentiation, respiration, digestion, and excretion.
-All these processes work together, in fine- tuned balance, for the well being of the individual and to maintain life. - Life depends on certain physical factors from the environment, which include water, oxygen, nutrients, heat, and pressure. - Terms used in describing body parts and activities include directional terms, terms used in describing body planes and body cavities.
+i.
+The human body is a single structure but it is made up of billions of smaller structures of four major kinds: cells, tissues, organs and systems.

+ii.
+An organ is an organization of several different kinds of tissues so arranged that together they can perform a special function iii.
+A system is an organization of varying numbers and kinds of organs so arranged that together they can perform complex functions for the body.

+iv.
+Ten major systems include the skeletal, muscular, nervous, endocrine, cardiovascular, lymphatic, respiratory, digestive, urinary, and the reproductive systems.

+v.
+Body functions are the physiological or psychological functions of body systems.
+Survival of the body depends on the body's maintaining or restoring homeostasis, a state of relative constancy, of its internal environment.

+vi.
+Human life process includes organization, metabolism, responsiveness, movements, reproduction, growth, differentiation, respiration, digestion, and excretion.
+All these processes work together, in fine- tuned balance, for the well - being of the individual and to maintain life.

+vii.
+Life depends on certain physical factors from the environment, which include water, oxygen, nutrients, heat, and pressure.

+viii.
+Terms used in describing body parts and activities include - directional terms, terms used in describing body planes and body cavities.